 This establishment is set apart by its friendliness to the environment in every possible way, in fact, the building itself is LEED certified.
 The restaurant walls are almost entirely glass, allowing natural light to illuminate the interior.
 Tables and chairs are constructed from sustainable materials.
 Disposable utensils are made from biodegradable or renewable materials.
 Kitchen appliances are certified for efficiency, vegetables are organically grown, and fish are purchased from purveyors who use sustainable practices.

 There is no formula for a great concept, and even great concepts fail when other negative factors are present.
-However, having a clearly defined purpose and character of your restaurant will only make it stronger.
-Make your restaurant concept unique and appealing to your target market.
-Consider all the details of sight, sound, smell and taste when deciding about atmosphere, appearance and cuisine.
-Creating your concept will give your restaurant dimension and definition, clarifying subsequent steps in the process of finding a location, determining a menu, buying equipment, decorating and more.
-Make your restaurant easy to identify and easy to enjoy by creating an inviting atmosphere and offering something special for those who come to dine.
+However, having a clearly defined purpose for your restaurant will only make it stronger.
+Consider all the details of sight, sound, smell and taste when determining the atmosphere, appearance and cuisine.
+Make your restaurant easy to identify and enjoy by creating an inviting atmosphere that offers something special for your target audience.